dbosk/ladok3/README.md

 ladok3_course_instance_to_spreadsheet.py course_code course_instance
 ```

-Output: outputs a file ('users_programs-COURSE_ID.xlsx) containing a spreadsheet of the users information
+Output: outputs a file ('users_programs-instance-COURSE_INSTANCE.xlsx) containing a spreadsheet of the users information

 ```
 # for the P1 instance in 2019 the course instance is 50287